vaaay/catgirls/README.md

 # catgirls
 catgirls for mc ctjs
-\n /cg or /catgirls to open the config menu.
+/cg or /catgirls to open the config menu.

-\n
+ Changelog:
-\n Changelog -----
+ v1.1.0
-\n v1.1.0 - Fixed a bug that swapped cat girls too fast spamming your screen (Thanks Unclaimed <3)
+ - Fixed a bug that swapped cat girls too fast spamming your screen (Thanks Unclaimed <3)
-\n        - Added Cat Boy mode and NSFW mode in /catgirls
+ - Added Cat Boy mode and NSFW mode in /catgirls